Normal Function

 Trichothiodystrophy

-At least eight mutations in the MPLKIP gene have been identified in people with trichothiodystrophy.
-These mutations cause some cases of the non-photosensitive form of the disorder, which is not associated with extreme sensitivity to ultraviolet (UV) rays from sunlight.
+Variants (also called mutations) in the MPLKIP gene have been identified in people with trichothiodystrophy.
+This condition affects many parts of the body.
+MPLKIP gene variants cause some cases of the non-photosensitive form of trichothiodystrophy, which is not associated with extreme sensitivity to ultraviolet (UV) rays from sunlight.
+These gene variants account for less than 20 percent of all cases of non-photosensitive trichothiodystrophy.

-All of the known MPLKIP gene mutations prevent the production of any functional MPLKIP protein.
-It is unknown how a loss of this protein leads to the characteristic features of trichothiodystrophy, including slow growth, intellectual disability, and brittle hair.
+All of the known MPLKIP gene variants prevent the production of any functional MPLKIP protein.
+It is unclear how the loss of this protein leads to the characteristic features of trichothiodystrophy, which include slow growth, intellectual disability, and brittle hair.

 Additional Information & Resources